tchase56/github_copilot_demo/readme.md

 1. Go to the website and download for your appropriate computer system
     * https://code.visualstudio.com/
 2. Open the downloaded file
-3. Activate Temporary SUDO Access
+3. Activate Temporary SUDO Access (if necessary)
     * Go to Fortune Brands Innovations Self Service
     * Click "All"
     * Click "MakeMeAdmin"